yypetrov/docker-php-webserver/README.md

 # Configuration files to compose Nginx, PHP, MySQL in one container.

-## Installing Docker on your system
+## STEP 1: Installing Docker on your system
 Docker is a platform for developing, shipping, and running applications using container technology.
 In this guide, we'll walk you through the steps to install Docker on your system.

 ### Prerequisites